 In real life, however, he only made 51 appearances throughout his career after leaving Brazil in 2008.
-He retired on October 20, 2017 after spending three months without a club.
+He retired in October 2017 after spending three months without a club.

 One of several players on this list who was rated as a wonderkid across several games, literally every FM nut will have signed Vanden Borre at some point.

-Henri Saivet looked like the second coming of Thierry Henry for FM08 fans, but Newcastle’s raid for the midfielder in 2016 has not yet reaped dividends.
+Henri Saivet was like the second coming for FM08 fans, but Newcastle’s raid for the midfielder in 2016 never reaped dividends.

 If you were willing to be patient in FM10, you could sign Khouma Babacar as a 16-year-old from Fiorentina and eventually end up with the world’s best striker.

 He’s now 27 and has played for five clubs on loan compared to three on a permanent basis, which probably says something.